bstankie/BJS-Blog-chirpy/_posts/2020-04-25-Research-Using-Agile.md

 # TL;DR

-* Agile Scrum is designed for incremental improvements when you know what the goal is.
+* Agile [scrum](https://www.scrum.org/resources/what-is-scrum) is designed for incremental improvements when you know what the goal is.
-* Doing research in an Agile Scrum framework can be a challenge when you don't know how to get from 'here to there'.
+* Doing research in an Agile [scrum](https://www.scrum.org/resources/what-is-scrum) framework can be a challenge when you don't know how to get from 'here to there'.
-* Two tools for doing research in an Agile Scrum framework:
+* A tool that I have found that works well for doing research in the Agile [scrum](https://www.scrum.org/resources/what-is-scrum) framework is **Timebox with a question**.
-    1. **Timebox**: Provide the researcher a period of time to investigate or research a solution.
+    * **Timebox** Provide the researcher a period of time (or story points) to investigate or research a solution.
 You can give the story a set of points given the time box.
-        * The DoD typically is "Investigate X for Y days".
-    2. **Question**: Focus on answering a specific question such as "Can reinforcement learning be used to identify the type of user when we only have 100 users?"
+    2. **Question**: Focus on answering a specific question such as "Investigate object recognition solutions and identify opportunities for our products."

 # Research in Agile